srinandini8/GUI-based-calculator-to-perform-simple-and-scientific-operations/README.md

 # Partial

  ● Partial functions allow us to fix a certain number of arguments of a function and generate a new function.

+# Step 1: Importing the necessary modules

+To use the Tkinter we need to import the Tkinter module.
+We are also going to import the function factorial from math module.

+Code:

+from tkinter import *
+import parser
+from math import factorial

+# Step 2: Making a window for our calculator
+Now we are going to draft the window for our calculator which will accommodate the buttons.

+Code:

+root = Tk()
+root.title('Calculator')
+root.mainloop()

+Explanation:

+The above code sets the title of python calculator window as ‘Calculator’.
+When you run the above code, you will get a window like this.

+# Explanation(calculator program):

+In this calculator program in python, the “Entry” function helps in making a text input field and we use .grid() method to define the positioning associated with the button or input field.
+We use the button method to display a button on our application window.

+root – the name with which we refer to our window text – text to be displayed on the button row – row index of the grid column – column index of the grid columnspan – spans or combines the number of columns sticky – If the resulting cell is larger than the widget then sticky defines how to expand the widget.

+# Explanation:

+We fetch the string present on the input field using the .get() method.
+We now use the parse module to scan the string with the help of .expr() method which accepts the string as a parameter.
+We basically leave it to the parser to build an abstract syntax tree of the string which is evaluated using the eval() function.